 Businesses that make structural adaptations or other accommodations for employees or customers with disabilities may be eligible for tax credits and deductions.
-Let’s take a look at a few of the tax incentives that are available to encourage employers to hire qualified people with disabilities – and offset some of the costs of providing accommodations.
+Here’s an overview of the tax incentives designed to encourage employers to hire qualified people with disabilities and offset some of the costs of providing accommodations.

 Disabled Access Credit